BurcakBalOksuz/BurcakBalOksuz/README.md

 -👋 Hi, I am Burcak Bal Oksuz and I live in Berlin.

 -🔭 I am really enjoyed dealing with data.
-I am an ambitious Data Analytics and Data Scientist with background in business and operations management..
+I am an ambitious Data Analytics and Data Scientist with background in business and operations management.

 -📫 How to reach me : burcakbal35@gmail.com